vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ## Horizontal stack

-With a horizontal-stack you can place multiple entities next to each other in one row.
+With a horizontal-stack, you can place multiple entities next to each other in one row.

 <img src="images_layout/layout_horizontal-stack.png" alt="horizontal stack" width="400px">

-You see here two gauges next to each other instead of the "normal" double sized cards under each other.
+Here you see two gauges next to each other instead of the usual double-sized cards stacked under one another.

 ```yaml
 {% raw %}